renrai/buy-tickets-cinema/README.md

 ## Context

-We want a C# .Net Core Web Application API project that meets our requirements.
-We provide you with the solution skeleton and a few features implemented to save time.
+A  C# .Net 7  Web Application API

 You will find the Data layer is implemented and is instructed to be an In-Memory Database.

 The test includes a docker-compose with Redis and the ProvidedApi, you will need docker to run them.

-We only want the following features:
+What is implemented:
+- Create movies from IMDB API
 - Create showtimes.
 - Reserve seats.
 - Buy seats.